Georgia Corporation

 After you have filed the necessary documentation with the Georgia Secretary of State and completed all the formal steps of incorporating, you will need to complete your annual registration.
 The window to complete your annual registration begins on January 1 and ends on April 1.

-You can complete the annual registration for your corporation in person, via mail, or online.
+You can file the annual registration for your corporation via mail or online.
 However, the easiest and most common way to complete it is online.

 In order to complete the annual registration form, you must provide the following information: